Black Hole Thermodynamics in MOdified Gravity (MOG): Conclusions

-Additional interesting and testable phenomenological characteristics can be extracted from this solution, including quasinormal modes and gravitational wave signatures of binary inspirals.
-The latter is of particular interest due to the definitive fingerprint of MOG in a black hole's shadow \cite{mog2}.
-If similar effects are as pronounced in gravitational waves, then they should be detectable in the upcoming run of LIGO~\cite{aligo}.
-These analyzes are currently underway by the authors~\cite{usinprep}.
+Corrections to ordinary GR black holes have been obtained using the generalized uncertainty principle~\cite{mi}.
+It was demonstrated that such corrections can lead to the existence of black hole remnants, which can have important phenomenological consequences~\cite{r1}.
+It will be interesting to analyze such corrections for MOG black holes.
+Additional interesting and testable phenomenological characteristics can be extracted from the MOG black hole solutions, including quasinormal modes and gravitational wave signatures of binary inspirals.
+The latter is of particular interest due to the definitive fingerprints of MOG in a black hole's shadow~\cite{Moffat6}, which are expected to be detectable by the Event Horizon Telescope observations.
+If similar MOG effects are as pronounced for gravitational waves, then they should be detectable in the upcoming run of LIGO~\cite{aligo}.
+Lastly, we can also consider other types of non-linear kinetic terms for MOG ~\cite{Garcia, non, non1, non2, non4, non5, non6}

+where $s, b$ are two parameters.
+It would be interesting to analyze the phenomenological consequences of such terms.

 1cm {\bf Acknowledgements}\\

 JRM thanks the generous hospitality of the Perimeter Institute for Theoretical Physics, where this work was commenced.
 Research at the Perimeter Institute for Theoretical Physics is supported by the Government of Canada through industry Canada and by the Province of Ontario through the Ministry of Research and Innovation (MRI).